BluestoneInstitute/training_R_programming/README.md

 * Aggregate:  collapsing multiple values into a single value (e.g., by summing or taking means).
 * Sort:  changing the order of observations.

 The Tidyverse is a collection of R packages intended to make the task of Tidying simple.
-The main packages used are dplyr, stringr, lubridate, and magrittr.
+The main packages used are tidyr, dplyr, stringr, lubridate, and magrittr.
 Base R also includes functions for data transformation.
 These are typically part of data.table.

 ### Videos

 * [Missing Data in R (12:51)](https://youtu.be/hLYAno2r9O4)
+* tidyr video
 * dplyr video
 * stringr video
 * lubridate video
-* magrittr video
 * data.table video

 ### Sample Code